SLZPlugins/slz_testHarness/README.md

 ## Creating your own test

-Add a .js file to the test folder.
-It can be anywhere within the test folder specified in the plugin params, including inside of an internal folder.
+Add a .js file to the plugins folder.
+In the example of above, Test1 is the test file.

-Setting up a test will be the same every time, and the process will be documented in the slz_TestHarness.js help file.
+Setting up a test will be the same every time, although initially the syntax may seem confusing

 You should start with the following: